Following are the districts of West Bengal under the three major divisions

 South 24 Pargana District

-lies in the south-eastern region of West Bengal with its headquarters in Alipore.
-A large portion of the district is covered with forests.
+South 24 Pargana District lies in the south-eastern region of West Bengal with its headquarters in Alipore.
+A large portion of this district is covered with forests.
 Sunderban forests are an exciting tourist destination with exotic wildlife and mangroves.
 It is the home of the protected Royal Bengal Tiger.
 Bakkhali, Kakdwip, Sagardwip and Chandraketugarh are the other tourist destinations of this district.

 South Dinajpur District

 Paschim Medinipur District has been carved out of the erstwhile district of Midnapore.
-The district is primarily agricultural in nature with paddy being the chief cultivated crop.
+The district is primarily agricultural with paddy being the chief cultivated crop.
 The district is well known for the production of mulberry and tussar silks.
 The district is the land of freedom fighters and martyrs like Khudiram Bose.
 The culture of the district is greatly enriched by the Santhal tribe, the Lodhas and Sabars.

 Purba Medinipur District

 Purba Medinipur District is the other half carved out of the erstwhile Midnapore district.
 Educational standards are quite good with a ranking of seventh in literacy among the other districts of West Bengal.
 The district has an excellent transport network of national highways and railways, and this has greatly facilitated industrialization.
 Aquaculture and shrimp farming have been taken up in a big way in the coastal belts here.

 Alipurduar District is the 20th district of West Bengal declared on 25th June 2014.
 It consists of Alipurduar municipality, Falakata municipality and six community development blocks.
 In these blocks; Madarihat-Birpara, Alipurduar-I, Alipurduar-II, Falakata, Kalchini and Kumargram are the major divisions.
 The six blocks contain 66 Gram panchayats and nine census towns.
 The district has its headquarters at Alipurduar.